-But not all margarines are created equal – and some may even be worse than butter.
-In general, the more solid the margarine, the more trans fat it contains – so stick margarines usually have more trans fat than do tub margarines.
+But not all kinds of margarine are created equal – and some may even be worse than butter.
+In general, the more solid the margarine, the more trans fat it contains – so stick margarine usually has more trans fat than do tub margarine.
 Like saturated fat, trans fat increases blood cholesterol and the risk of heart disease.
 In addition, trans fat can lower high-density lipoprotein (HDL), or “good,” cholesterol levels.
 Spreads such as Benecol and Promise Activ are fortified with plant stanols and sterols, which can help reduce LDL cholesterol levels.

 When selecting a spread, be sure to check the Nutrition Facts panel and pay particular attention to the grams of saturated fat and trans fat.
 Look for products that have the lowest combined amount.
 Also, look for products with a low percent Daily Value for cholesterol.

 If you don’t like the taste of margarine or don’t want to give up butter completely, consider using whipped or light butter.
 Or look for products that are a blend of butter and olive or canola oil.
 Per serving, these products have less fat and calories than regular butter does.
 The important thing is to use them sparingly.